Thoughts and observations on the Catastrophic Anthropogenic Global Warming juggernaut.

 Some initial ponderings …….

-Firstly I must make it clear that I do not ‘deny’ that climate changes nor that regionally temperatures have changed over the 20th century.
+Firstly I must make it clear that I do not ‘deny’ that climates change nor that regionally temperatures have changed over the 20th century.
 The term ‘denier’, with all its insidious implications, is unacceptable to apply to any scientist who is sceptical of current paradigms.
-Throughout my academic life I have worked with the concepts of changing climate over a range of times scales from multi-decadal to millions of years.
+Throughout my academic life I have worked with the concepts of changing climates over a range of times scales from multi-decadal to millions of years.

 The current obsession with Carbon Dioxide as the thermostat for global temperature is not supported by empirical evidence.
 I am very much sceptical of the fervent belief in anthropogenic responsibility for observed variations in temperature beyond those produced by localised changes in the nature of the earth’s surface such as urbanisation (the Urban Heat Island (UHI) effect) and deforestation.
 The monitoring of air temperature (1.5m above the ground) has been much affected by land use changes and the modelling of temperature over larger areas is dominated by these very local changes.
 Much of the observed increase in ‘global’ temperature is an artefact of this and the inherent problems of geostatistics dependant on such measurements.